Portfolio Stress Testing

 What follows is not a discussion about balance sheet resiliency.
 This document provides an overview of the methodology behind the development fund- and portfolio-level stress testing capabilities within the MPI Stylus Pro application.
-Our research team has also published a series on portfolio risk using investment risk analytics functionality released in Stylus Pro v11.4 to demonstrate how historical and forward-looking stress tests can provide deeper insight into fund performance across various market regimes and hypothetical scenarios.
+Our research team has also published a series on portfolio risk using investment risk analytics functionality available in Stylus Pro platform to demonstrate how historical and forward-looking stress tests can provide deeper insight into fund performance across various market regimes and hypothetical scenarios.

 The term stress test, as it relates to the work that MPI does with asset allocators, consultants, asset managers and financial advisors, seeks to determine how well individual funds and portfolios might perform under different regimes and scenarios.
 Given the complexity of such investments and the magnitude of the shocks performed in these types of stress tests, this kind of risk analysis can help uncover significant exposures to undesired market factors.
 This form of stress test helps investors to be aware of and prepare for potential up or down-market surprises.
 Fund sellers can also utilize stress testing to better position their funds in a highly competitive marketplace.